 It is seen that the build on the up-drift side and the erosion on the down-drift side has been significantly reduced compared with the simulation without the bypass source.
-The build-up in-front of the harbour mouth is also smaller, but still present.
+However, the build-up in-front of the harbour mouth is still present.